Why Choose Goldberg & Associates

 A beneficiary is a person or entity who benefits from a will, estate plan, trust, insurance policy, or a similar financial arrangement.
 When creating an estate plan, you will need to name the beneficiaries by identifying who will receive certain assets.
 Many people name their children, spouses, and other relatives as beneficiaries, but you could also name a financial institution.

 An advance medical directive, which is also known as a living will, is a legal document that specifies your preferences for medical care.
-This document will help doctors and caregivers determine what to do in the event that you become terminally ill, suffer a serious accident, experiencing late-stage dementia, or nearing the end of your life.
+This document will help doctors and caregivers determine what to do if you become terminally ill, suffer a serious accident, experiencing late-stage dementia, or nearing the end of your life.

-For example, an advance medical directive may instruct doctors not to keep you on life support in the event that you become brain dead.
+For example, an advance medical directive may instruct doctors not to keep you on life support if you become brain-dead.
 By creating an advance medical directive, you can reduce confusion, avoid unnecessary suffering,

 Life insurance policies are often issued through employers or purchased privately by individuals.
 If you have life insurance coverage, you will need to ensure that your account is in order and included in your final estate plan.
 You will need to name a beneficiary and include information on how your loved ones can access the policy following your death.